Easy-to-use Accessibility Tools

 All Learners

-Using ideas in this guide, we can all strive to create an inclusive classroom environment by removing any barriers students might have to accessing technology and learning new content.
-We all know that when children feel confident about completing learning tasks independently there is no stopping them from being life-long learners!
+Using ideas in this guide, parents and staff can strive to create an inclusive classroom environment by removing any barriers students might have to accessing technology and learning new content.
+When children feel confident about completing learning tasks independently, this contributes to their development into life-long learners.